 1) Pitch control is now much better.
 While I still think the control loops could be better tuned, I am now getting long runs with very good pitch stability and no more porposing as you get with the wand-based systems.
-In lighter air, I suspect that the lack of paddle / wand drag will allow me to fly more easily as well.
+In lighter air, I suspect that the lack of paddle / wand drag will allow me to fly m

 I got out Monday for a first flight for my digital flight control system.
 Overall it was a big success!
 The one thing I cut corners on to get out there was fully waterproofing the servo.
 I felt that the likelihood of a turtle capsize was low (my last one was months ago).
 Of course, what did I do after 90 minutes out there?
 Turtled the boat and killed the servo--HAHA!
 But still a great day with lots of learning and successes:

 1) Being able to "arm" the system at the press of a button

 Electronics module and servo now fully mounted on spirit and actuating the flap with torque to spare!
 First flight in mid June is on track!
 Last steps are some linkage adjustments and test tank time (in my hot tub)!

 Another update from the land of digital flight control systems!

 I now have all sensors talking to the Grand Central board and the algorithms (PID loop, ultrasonic sensor filter and smoothing, etc.) performing as designed.
 The wireless remote is also working and allowing the user to adjust PID Parameters, Altitude Setpoint, and Smoothing coefficients.
 The LCD is putting out status messages and feedback when the user is changing parameters.
 I am also collecting all the data f